 Endodontic Treatment is an indispensable procedure in the treatment of teeth that are severely decayed, infected, or broken; allowing the affected tooth to be saved from extraction and maintained for many more years.

 A root canal is part of a naturally occurring space within a tooth that consists of the pulp chamber, the main canal, and more intricate anatomical branches that may connect the root canals to each other or to the surface of the root.
 The smaller branches are most frequently found near the root end (apex) but may be encountered anywhere along the root length.

-Because of the complexity and difficulty of root canal therapy (due to multiple configurations and particularities of root canal in each individual) this treatment is always a challenge for the dentist.
-Sometimes is necessary to refer the patient to endodontists specialized in root canal therapy.
+Because of the complexity and difficulty of root canal therapy (due to multiple configurations and particularities of root canals in each individual) this treatment can pose a challenge for the dentist.
+Sometimes, it’s necessary to refer the patient to endodontists specializing in root canal therapy in Scarborough.